 What Worked

-Comprehensive content outperforms thin content every time.
-Without exception, our longest, most detailed articles were the first to be cited by AI engines.
+Comprehensive content can perform better than thin content.
+In this campaign, our longest, most detailed articles were the first to be cited by AI engines.
 The 5,800-word GEO guide was cited before any shorter piece.
-AI engines are looking for authoritative sources, and depth is a primary signal of authority.
-If you are choosing between writing five 500-word posts or one 2,500-word comprehensive guide, choose the guide.
+AI engines often look for authoritative sources, and depth can be one signal of authority.
+If you are choosing between writing five 500-word posts or one 2,500-word comprehensive guide, test the comprehensive guide first.

 The Island Test is critical for citations.
 AI engines extract individual passages from pages for use in their answers.
 If those passages require surrounding context to make sense, the AI engine will skip them in favor of self-contained passages from other sources.
 Writing Island Test-compliant content — where every paragraph stands alone as a useful answer — directly determines whether your content gets cited or ignored.